 - The protagonist of The Perfect Host is a bank robber who is looking for a place to hide.
 So he manages to trick his way into the house of a guy played by David Hyde Pierce who seems to be the latter's usual milquetoast character a la Niles Crane.
-Then it turns out the wine the protagonist was drinking was drugged and he wakes up tied to a chair, with Pierce's character revealing himself to be an Ax-Crazy maniac who proceeds to torment him for most of the night.
+Then Pierce's character reveals himself to be an Ax-Crazy maniac who proceeds to drug the protagonist and torment him for most of the night.

 - David Bowie started getting film offers almost as soon as he had his commercial breakthrough via his Alter-Ego Acting persona of Ziggy Stardust, a flamboyant alien (or Touched by Vorlons) rock musician, Messianic Archetype, and Tragic Hero who succumbs to Sex, Drugs and Rock & Roll, ego, and his own fans.
 But virtually all of the roles he was offered were Ziggy Expies.
 Instead, his first major film role was that of Thomas Jerome Newton in The Man Who Fell to Earth.
 Newton is also an alien Messianic Archetype Tragic Hero...but he's The Stoic and Moe before Moe was trendy, and his succumbing to Earthlings and their vices is the result of humanity proving infectious rather than success going to his head.
 Also, he can't sing.

 - Mark Sheppard is very well known for playing slightly sinister, slimy sons-of... whom you can't help but admire even as they're stabbing your protagonists in the back.
 Then he appeared as one of the Regents on Warehouse 13.
 When an episode was centered around Pete getting assigned by Mrs. Frederic to find out which Regent was The Mole, I Knew It! was the immediate reaction when Sheppard's character quickly turned out to be an evil bastard making some kind of play for control of the warehouse.
 Then it turned out that Pete hallucinated the entire thing, and in a later episode Sheppard's character would even made a Heroic Sacrifice to save the main characters.